 Reunions with long-distance friends can be few and far between, so how do you make the best use of time when you’re finally together?
-In the latest episode of Girl Talk, my sister Ansa and our best friend Heide Blackert approached this topic from our personal experience.
+In this episode of Cultivating Goodness, my sister Ansa and our best friend Heide Blackert approached this topic from our personal experience.

 With the Blackert family being versed in theater and acting and my siblings and I being into videography and film production, a favorite pastime of ours has become producing.
 Our first get-together we reproduced The Phantom of the Opera, our second Les Miserables, and our third an ongoing series called Secrets.

 Our visits typically span 1-3 days every 1-3 years, so there’s a desire to make the most of our time, first of all, to film whatever is on the production calendar, but also to relax and partake in other activities.
 How have we gone about that the 13 years our families have been gathering?